 A performance monitor gathers statistics and checks the state of a target device.

 A series of related connections received from the same client, having the same session ID.
-When persistence is turned on, a controller sends all connections having the same session ID to the same node instead of load balancing the connections.
+When persistence is turned on, a BIG-IP sends all connections having the same session ID to the same node, instead of load balancing the connections.

 port-specific wildcard virtual server